bitovi/academy/src/angular/3-creating-components/creating-components.md

 ## P2: What You Need to Know

-To solve this exercise, you'll need to learn some of Angular's more common template directives.
-Template directives in Angular help us iterate through and manipulate data we've bound to the DOM.
-You'll need some of the following:
+To solve this exercise, you’ll need to learn some of Angular’s more common template directives.
+Template directives in Angular help us iterate through and manipulate data we’ve bound to the DOM.
+You’ll need some of the following:

 - \*ngIf - conditionally show content.
 - \*ngFor - iterate through a list and create content for each item in the list.